 Eliminating Morbidity & Mortality in Non-Target Animals...

-One of the hallmarks of the E2M2C™ program is the way we vigorously seek to partner with our clients to accomplish, together, what neither of us can achieve on our own.
+One of the hallmarks of the E2M2C™ program is the way we vigorously seek to partner with our clients to accomplish, together, what neither of us can achieve alone.
 Good sanitation is a key to good rodent control.
 Because we aren’t present day in and day out, we can’t handle sanitizing all by ourselves.
 The client, who is there most of the time, must shoulder most or all of the sanitizing load.

 Most of the time, it’s not that hard, for reasons I’m about to explain.